datarefuge/datarescue-dc/index.md

 #### Saturday, February 18th: 12pm to 6pm
 Lauinger Library, Murray Conference Room

-Saturday's sessions will include a teach-in featuring Georgetown professors (12-1:30 pm), a Guide training for Sunday's team leaders (1:30-4 pm), and a roundtable on open data literacy (4:45-5:30 pm).
+Saturday's sessions will include a teach-in on the importance of climate data (12-1:30 pm), a Guide training for Sunday's team leaders (1:30-4 pm), and a roundtable on open data literacy (4:45-5:30 pm).
 Please check back for more details on the teach-in and roundtable, coming soon.
+You're welcome to come for Saturday events even if you can't come Sunday.

 #### Sunday, February 19th: 10am to 5pm
 Reiss Science Building, Room 103

-Sunday's sessions will include a creative coding and archive-a-thon.
+Sunday's session will include a creative coding and archive-a-thon.
 Please bring a fully charged laptop and a charger, a water bottle (fill stations available), and yourself!
 A light lunch will be provided courtesy of Johns Hopkins University Sheridan Libraries.
-Participants are free to attend Sunday only, you do not need to come Saturday in order to participate Sunday!
+You're welcome to come for Sunday events even if you can't come Saturday, stay the whole time or come whenever works for you.

 ## Get Involved